 Lymphoma is a type of cancer that affects the body’s lymphatic system.
-The lymphatic system is part of the body’s immune system made up of a network of tissues, vessels and organs that work together to fight germs and rid the body of toxins, waste and unwanted materials.
+It is a cancer of a type of white blood cells called Lymphocytes which are part of this system.
+The lymphatic system is part of the body’s immune system made up of a network of cells and tissues including the white cells called Lymphocytes, lymphatic vessels and organs that work together to fight germs and rid the body of toxins, waste and unwanted materials.
 The lymphatic system transports lymph, a fluid containing infection-fighting white blood cells, throughout the body.

 Patients with lymphoma often notice a swelling of their lymph nodes caused by the formation of painless lumps or tumours.
-Large clusters of lymph nodes can be found in the neck, armpits and groin.
+Clusters of lymph nodes are located in the neck, armpits and groin and in Lymphoma patients might have lumps in these regions.
 Lymphoma can also occur in other organs as small amounts of lymph and lymph tissue pass through virtually all organs in the body.

 Lymphoma is the fifth most common cancer in males and sixth in females in Singapore.
 Over a five-year period from 2014 to 2018, 4,176 cases were reported in Singapore.

 The symptoms above can be caused by a number of reasons and may not indicate the presence of cancer.
 However, make an appointment with your doctor if you have any signs or symptoms that worry you.

 At present there is no routine screening for lymphoma.
 Individuals should seek medical attention if they have any of the symptoms above.

 Currently there are also no proven preventive strategies for lymphoma.
 However, adopting a healthy lifestyle may help to prevent disease.
 This includes:

 There is no specific cause for lymphoma, but some factors that can increase the risk of lymphoma include: